lordpengwin/muzak/README.md

 * Create an Alexa skill to use to connect to your server using the provided files in speechAssets.
 Note: you will need to modify Players.txt to match the names of the players in your network and use it to populate a custom slot.
 * Edit the provided config.js file and enter the required values to allow the skill to connect to your squeezebox server
 * This should include the URL and credentials for your Logitech Media Server and the App ID of the Alexa skill created above
-* Download and install https://github.com/lordpengwin/squeezenode in a local directory of muzak called node_modules/squeezenode-lordpengwin
- * `cd` to the node_modules/squeezenode-lordpengwin directory and execute 'npm install'.
-This should download and install the dependencies that squeezenode needs.
+* Run `npm install` to download npm dependencies.

 Publish the Skill